Goshido/android-vulkan/docs/script-component.md

 ## <a id="method-on-pre-physics">`OnPrePhysics ( self, deltaTime )`</a>

-Oprtional user provided event handler in the subclass implementaion.
+Optional user provided event handler in the subclass implementaion.
 The method will be called by the engine right before physics simulation.
 The event graph is presented [here](#event-calling-order).

 **Parameters:**